 I could have been one of those 830 women.
 I had to take blood thinners throughout my pregnancy to avoid a stroke.
 You see, I’ve had two mini-strokes(TIA’s) whilst on the birth control pill.
 An increase in estrogen can cause your blood to clot and knock on wood I have fully recovered.
 Although I still wonder at times.
 I have been blessed that all of my pregnancies turned out to be normal but I know it’s something to not take for granted.
 With hypertension in my family, other issues could have arisen but didn’t.
 Some mothers-to-be don’t have access to our healthcare, our resources, our abundances.
 Nutrition is one of them as well as healthcare screening.

 Show Your #Heart4MaternalHealth!
-A part of ADRA Canada’s EMBRACE project – a four-year initiative,… Click To Tweet
+A part of ADRA Canada’s EMBRACE project – a four-year initiative, primarily funded by the Government of Canada.
+Click To Tweet

 “Pregnancy is a time for full hearts and joy, but because of poor maternal health in developing countries and remote communities, it often ends in heartbreak,” says James Astleford, Executive Director, ADRA Canada.
 “In Cambodia, Myanmar, Philippines and Rwanda, the most significant causes of maternal and child mortality are high rates of acute and chronic malnutrition of mothers and children.
 If babies don’t receive enough nutrition within the first 1,000 days of life, the brain does not develop properly and this is irreversible.
 These deaths and consequences of severe malnutrition are preventable.
 By increasing awareness of MNCH among Canadians, we are sending a message of hope and support – encouraging more Canadians to take action.”